logrjam/NV_batch/README.md

 pip install -r requirements.txt

 6. When the code runs, it will save the generated figures into a few locations.
-You need to make sure these folders exist beforehand.
+You need to make sure these folders exist beforehand. <br>
-7. Create the following folders at the specified path if they don't already exist:
+Create the following folders at the specified path if they don't already exist:

 C:\USDA\Work\ReportDocs\Jeff_WSOR_Docs\Figs